nicaudinet/nicaudinet.github.io/_posts/2024-10-14-watersort-haskell.md

 over using the same function as before.
 If the game is indeed over, it returns the current solver state and stops the recursion.
-Otherwise, it finds the list of all valid pours from the current state and recursively calls `solutions` on each of them [2].
+Otherwise, it finds the list of all valid pours from the current state and recursively calls `solutions` on each of them [1].
 In this way, it traverses the entire tree of possible sequences of pours, gathering all the solutions as it goes.

-The list of valid pours is created by the `possiblePours` function, which first creates a list of all possible pours from the bottle ids and then filters out the invalid ones using [mapMaybe](https://hackage.haskell.org/package/base-4.20.0.1/docs/Data-Maybe.html#v:mapMaybe) and the `tryPour` function:
+The list of valid pours is created by the `possiblePours` function, which first creates a list of all possible pours and then filters out the invalid ones using [mapMaybe](https://hackage.haskell.org/package/base-4.20.0.1/docs/Data-Maybe.html#v:mapMaybe) and `tryPour`:

 ```haskell
 possiblePours :: Bottles -> [(Pour, Bottles)]